AminabbasAlipour/AminabbasAlipour.github.io/index.md

 + name: Aminabbas
 + last name : Alipour
 + Date of birth : 1988/March/23
-+ I am a trader and IT engineering student
++ I am a trader and IT engineering student at Rey Branch Of Payam-e nour University
 + location : Rey , Tehran , Iran